IDNT/Webix-Components/h5form/README.md

 Webix UI form drop in replacement using the HTML5 validation API in addition to the webix builtin validation support.

 Additional features allow autosizing of a fields bottom description (bottomPadding), depending on the available screensize and automatical placement of a fields label (top or left) depending on the available width.
 See the "defaults" section on the source for available configuration options.
+You may combine this with our "busyoverlay" extension (see description of this component).

 ## Installation